English Settlement: Critical reception

-Contemporary
+Contemporary reception

 English Settlement received worldwide acclaim.
-Writing for Rolling Stone, Parke Puterbagh stated: "Once again, XTC has managed the difficult feat of sounding accessible even while moving into evermore abstruse and adventuresome territory. ...
+Writing for Rolling Stone, Parke Puterbaugh stated: "Once again, XTC has managed the difficult feat of sounding accessible even while moving into evermore abstruse and adventuresome territory. ...
 The result is a program of numbers that resonate across all manner of invigorating wordplay with a jazzy, stoned ambiance."
 In Heavy Metal, Lou Stathis wrote that XTC's oft-applied "too clever for their own good" tag was "criminal horseshit" and deemed the album their finest work yet.

 Creems Jim Farber took issue with the political songs, namely "Melt the Guns", and said "The only problem is that the music and vocals of Andy Partridge and Colin Moulding are so entertainingly odd, they tend to deflate the stern-faced lyrics. ...
 As a whole, XTC may not shake, rattle and roll – but they do sputter, twitch and gyrate, and sometimes that can get you through the night just as well."
 Mark Dighton of The Michigan Daily opined that "there isn't really much wrong with English Settlement" apart from being "uncomfortably far from their best work."
 He praised its "lyrical intelligence" and added that most of the songs "would benefit greatly from a more adventurous and upfront attack."